BaptisteTomasin/Federated-Learning-Frameworks/TensorFlow_Federated/MNIST/README.md

-# MNIST data set
+# MNIST dataset

 In this folder, we run a federated learning script with Tensorflow Federated.
-Moreover, in the script [tensorflow_mninst.py](/TensorFlow_Federated/MNIST/tensorflow_mninst.py), you can find the script that run centralize learning on the same data set.
+Moreover, in the script [tensorflow_mninst.py](/TensorFlow_Federated/MNIST/tensorflow_mninst.py), you can find the script that run centralize learning on the same dataset.

 ### Pre-requist

-To work with the MNIST data set, downloaded in the folder [data](/data), you must install **mlxtend**, with the following command:
+To work with the MNIST dataset, downloaded in the folder [data](/data), you must install **mlxtend**, with the following command:

     pip3 install mlxtend